Claire DEDIEU's Thesis Defense

-Thesis title
+Thesis Title

 Members of the jury:

-Sylvain BARONE, Research Fellow, Irstea, G-EAU (co-supervisor)
+Sylvain BARONE, Research Fellow at Irstea, G-EAU (co-advisor for the dissertation)

 Claire DUPUY, Professor of Comparative Politics, Catholic University of Louvain (Examiner)